 Difficulty: Anyone who can tolerate movement in the air or on a boat.

 Considerations: With Kilauea, timing is everything.
-While the eruption has been going every day since January 1983, it changes constantly.
+While the eruption lasted every day from January 1983 to August 2018, it changes constantly.
 The events worth waiting for are active surface lava flows and active ocean entry.
 You can monitor them at the Hawaii Volcano Observatory website here.

 Related Activities: Explore Hilo, drive to the top of Mauna Kea at nearly 14,000 feet, swim with Manta Rays at Kona, visit South Point's green sand beach.
 This is Hawaii - you'll never run out of great things to do, no matter your interests or abilities!

-Kilauea by AirI flew in this helicopter from Hilo Airport out to Puu O'o crater, the Pali, and the ocean entry.
+Geology of Kilauea VolcanoI flew in this helicopter from Hilo Airport out to Puu O'o crater, the Pali, and the ocean entry.
 The banking, take-off and landing, and low speeds of a helicopter make it a very different experience from an airplane.